mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

   * `select()` - The return value is not a count of ready channels, but the number of channels that became ready since the last invocation of select( ).
 * wakeup( ), provides the capability to gracefully break out a thread from a blocked select( ) invocation

-# SelectionKey
-* a key represents the registration of a particular channel object with a particular selector object.
-  * `channel()`
-  * `selector()`
-* SelectionKey object contains two sets
-    * the interest set - operations we are interested in
-    * the ready set - operations the channel is currently ready to perform
-        * the time the selector last checked the states of the registered channels
-* operations:
-    * `isReadable()`,
-    * `isWritable()`,
-    * `isConnectable()`,
-    * `isAcceptable()`
-* The important part is what happens when a key is not already in the selected set.
-When at least one operation of interest becomes ready on the channel, the ready set of the key is cleared, and the currently ready operations are added to the ready set.
-The key is then added to the selected key set
-* use one selector for all selectable channels and delegate the servicing of ready channels to other threads
-  * you have a single point to monitor channel readiness and a decoupled pool of worker threads to handle the incoming data.